peterbecker/configuration/README.md

                         done();
 ```

-The resulting 'config' object will have the values set that are given in the properties file.
+The resulting `config` object will have the values set that are given in the properties file.

 One important thing to notice here is that the configuration interface does not use anything beyond the JDK provided
 capabilities.
 This means that the configured components do not have any additional dependencies.